 It might sound counterintuitive, but adding a few drops of water can make your whiskey more flavorful.
 A splash of water lowers the alcohol concentration and breaks the surface tension in the glass.
 This reaction helps release more aromatic compounds, “opening up” the spirit so you can smell and taste new notes.
 You don’t need much, just a small splash is enough to make the whiskey smoother and more fragrant.
 This is a favorite trick of whiskey connoisseurs for exploring the full depth of a complex spirit.

-Ice vs. Water: What to Add to Your Whiskey
+Ice vs. Water: What Should You Add to Your Whiskey?

 Deciding whether to add ice or water to your whiskey is all about personal preference.
 There’s no single right way to enjoy it; it’s about finding what brings out the flavors you love most.
 Whether you prefer it chilled, slightly opened up, or completely unadulterated, each method offers a different experience.
 Let’s look at the most common approaches.

-The Great Ice Debate: Big Cubes vs. Small
+The Great Ice Debate: Does Cube Size Matter?

 Serving whiskey “on the rocks” is a classic for a reason.
 A little chill can be incredibly refreshing.
 The key is to cool the spirit without watering it down too quickly.
 That’s why a single, large ice cube or sphere is your best friend.
 Because it has less surface area, it melts much more slowly than smaller cubes.
 This keeps your whiskey cool and flavorful from the first sip to the last.
 It’s a simple switch that makes a huge difference in maintaining the integrity of your drink.